The Fishman Beley Family Law Primer aims at easing you up with the language and terminology used in custody cases. The topics we deal with here are:

 Joint Legal Custody

 The term "joint custody", while often confused with equal “shared parenting”, speaks mainly to the “legal” side of things; that is, the ability to give legal consent or to make legal decisions for a child.
-Parents share joint custody during their cohabitation and continue to so after separation unless they agree or a court orders otherwise.
+Parents share joint custody when they live together and continue to so after separation unless they agree or a court orders otherwise.
 It is not dependent on where the children actually live, that is, how the parents share physical “care and control”.

-When a court orders that the parties shall have joint custody, it simply means each parent can make all of the decisions and has all of the same rights as the other respecting the child, as previously, for example, to give medical consent or enrol the child in a school.
+When a court orders that the parties shall have joint custody, it simply means each parent can make all of the decisions and has all of the same rights as the other respecting the child, as previously, for instance, enrolling a child in school or giving consent relating to medical situations.

 Some people, in the post-separation period, are able to agree on what is best for the children and find ways to manage their lives and those of the children, peaceably, without formal agreements or court orders.
 They are the wise and lucky ones, and their children have the best chance of surviving their parent’s separation.